 Housetraining Your Puppy

-how rapidly you get your puppy trained are its age, its
+how rapidly you get your puppy trained are its age, its living quarters,

-is home all day and the other where the owner is gone most of the day.
+all day and the other where the owner is gone most of the day.
 Each

-situation requires completely different techniques but
+situation requires completely different techniques but similar training

 Owner Is Home All Day

 your puppy from having accidents in the house is the most important

 thing you can do to assure rapid success.
 The first few days you take

 your puppy home are very critical.
 If you allow your puppy to eliminate